-Along with the Times Union Center, other athletic facilities include: an artificial turf field on-campus which serves as home for the field hockey, men's soccer, and lacrosse, along with various intramural activities.
+Along with the Times Union Center, other athletic facilities include: an artificial turf field on-campus which serves as home for the field hockey, men's soccer, and men's and women's lacrosse teams, along with various intramural activities.
 The newly refurbished 2,000-seat Alumni Recreation Center is the home facility for the women's basketball and volleyball teams.